DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/31 v0.566**
- * Added forgot password page, you can now reset your password by entering you email
+ * Added forgot password page, you can now reset your password by entering your email

 ### **2021/05/30- v0.566**
  * fixed calibrated item not becoming untradable issue